 Tuesday afternoon kicks off the 2018 Forum with a series of invited Impact Sessions focused on a wide range of emerging and important topics and issues with impact for everyone in higher education fields.

 These sessions are open to all registered Forum attendees and are included in your regular Forum registration.
 Impact Sessions include lecture and panel presentations followed by interactive discussions.
-Impact Sessions are scheduled in two time blocks: from 1:00 PM-2:30 PM and 3:00 PM to 4:30 PM.
+Impact Sessions are scheduled in two time blocks: from 1:00 PM - 2:30 PM and 3:00 PM - 4:30 PM.

 Measuring Higher Education Outcomes: Collection, Dissemination, and Use of Data

 How do we measure success in higher education?
 How is it defined by an institution, its leadership, its students, the community, and employers?
 How do we truly measure what is important and avoid the use of proxy measures for success?
 As William Bruce Cameron stated, "not everything that counts can be counted, and not everything that can be counted counts."
-This session explores the ways in which institutions are defining outcomes, developing measures to assess these outcomes, collecting data, and sharing these data with stakeholders for accountability and decision-making purposes.
-Attendees will hear from a panel with representatives from a variety of settings about the ways we can measure and utilize outcomes data.
+This session will explore the ways in which institutions are defining outcomes, developing measures to assess these outcomes, collecting data, and sharing these data with stakeholders for accountability and decision-making purposes.
+Attendees will hear from a panel representing a variety of settings about the ways they are measuring and utilizing outcomes data.